 - The jurors are allowed to take notes and ask questions of witnesses (questions from jurors are screened by the Court in consultation with counsel before being asked).

-- Counsel are encouraged to use the courtroom projector to display exhibits to the jury.
-Any materials that are storable on a computer should be displayable via the projector.
+- The Court has a wall-mounted 55" monitor to which a computer may be connected to display exhibits to the jury.
+Any materials that are storable on a computer should be displayable on the monitor.
 Contact the Court's staff for details.

 The following forms are unique to Judge McMillen.